tupleapp/pair-programming-guide/_pages/scientific-research-into-pair-programming.md

 > punctuality to positive pressure the partners exert on each other.
 They admit
 > to working “harder and smarter” because they don’t want to let their partner
 > down.

+<p class="text-sm pt-10">Do you know of any research into pair programming (with positive _or_ negative results) that should appear here?
+Please <a href="https://github.com/tupleapp/pair-programming-guide/issues/new">open an issue</a>.</p>